-According to 2012 statistical data from the U.S. Census Bureau, 10.8 million motor vehicle accidents were reported in 2009.
+According to a 2017 National Highway Traffic Safety Administration report, there were 6,296,000 police-reported vehicle traffic collisions in 2015.
 These accidents had a variety of causes, including speeding, distractions and drivers under the influence of alcohol.
 Auto insurance is required in the United States to cover the costs of damage and personal injury to those responsible, and those not at fault in car accidents.
 A policyholder can be denied coverage for an accident in some cases.

 If the policyholder has a lapse in payment, she is essentially without coverage, and the insurance company will not pay for an accident she's responsible for.
 A lapse in payment occurs when the insurance company does not receive the payment needed to keep the policy in force by the renewal due date.
 Most insurance companies have a grace period for late payments.
 When this date has passed, however, the company will not pay for the former policyholder’s accident costs.